peruvian0311/peruvian0311.github.io/_posts/2015-1-14-FirstWeekOfSchool.md

 ---
-layout:post
+layout: post
-title:First Week of School
+title: First Week of School
 ---

 loving the new classes and proffesors